EvolvDK/Vektor-E-Project/README.md

 ## 🎯 Overview

 This repository contains the C++ control system for a 1/10th scale autonomous vehicle.
 It processes LiDAR data for navigation and integrates Reinforcement Learning models (trained with Tianshou/Python in Webots) for autonomous driving.
-The system is designed for embedded platforms like the Jetson Nano.
+The system is designed for Jetson Nano embedded platforms.

 Architecture diagrams:
 *   `ArchitectureRS.png`